White Africans of European ancestry: Namibia

 Germany was late to colonize Africa (or to have an empire), mainly due to it not being a unified country until the late 19th century.
 However, many Germans settled in South West Africa (modern day Namibia) as well as South Africa.
 Those Germans who migrated to South West Africa retained German culture, religion, and even language, while those in South Africa often had to learn English or Afrikaans as a first language and adopt another culture.

 Unlike other Europeans in Africa, when many African states gained independence, the Germans (along with the English and Dutch/Afrikaners) stayed in Southern Africa because they retained political dominance (now being a mandate under South African control).
 The country was administered as a province of South Africa during the apartheid era (though South African rule was not widely recognized internationally.)
 German influence in Namibia is very strong and noticeable.
 Because Namibia has not changed any town names since independence, many of the largest cities in the country retain their German names.
 These include Lüderitz, Grünau, Maltahöhe, Wasser, Schuckmannsburg, and even the capital city has a German name (Windhuk).
 In the southern Regions of Karas and especially Hardap, the vast majority of town names are German, or a mixture of German, Afrikaans and English.
 In the Hardap region, some 80% of colonies have a name of German origin.

 Namibia is also the only nation outside Europe to have a Lutheran majority.
 This is due to many German missionaries during the 19th century who converted the Ovambo and Damara people to Christianity.
-Until 1990 German was an official language of Namibia, and is now a recognized regional language (the only one of its kind for the German language outside of Europe).
+Until 1990, German was an official language of Namibia, and is now a recognized regional language (the only one of its kind for the German language outside of Europe).

-Today there are roughly 20,000–50,000 ethnic Germans in Namibia (32% of the white population, and 2% of the nation's population), and they greatly outnumber those of English and many Black ethnic origins.
-Their precise numbers are unclear because many Namibians of German ancestry no longer speak German, and sometimes would rather be classified as Afrikaners.

 Tanzania

 When mainland Tanzania, Rwanda, and Burundi were under German control they were named German East Africa and received some migration from German communities.

 A number of locations in Tanzania formerly bore German names.
 The city of Tabora was formerly named Weidmannsheil and Kasanga was known as Bismarckburg.
 Mount Kilimanjaro was known as Kilimandscharo, a German way of spelling it.
 Despite virtually all German names being reverted since World War I, some places still hold German names.
 These include the majority of Glaciers on Mount Kilimanjaro, such as Rebmann Glacier and Furtwängler Glacier.

 Some colonial German-style buildings still exist in some of Tanzania's largest cities and former German strongholds, but they are in bad condition and need extensive renovation.
-Current estimates for the German population in Tanzania put it at 8,500, more than double the peak population under German colonial rule.